AlexMulkerrin/LudumDare38/README.md

 * 1pm:  Wow that book took faaar too long to acquire, having free food now though :3
 * 3pm:  Sun's out, time to write story script whilst out in the sun B)
 * 6pm:  Completed the story script, back inside to get some coding done
+* 8pm:  Waiting on pizza, why does it take sooo long
+* 10pm: Did some code to load in the story script, yet to add graphics :P
+* 12pm: I guess a scrolling starfield counts as graphics? very sleepy

+Sunday:
+* 5am:  Of course I'm the first of the jammers to get up, slept alright :)
+* 6am:  Woo added future alphabet letters!
+* 8am:  did some PaintNet art :3
+* 11am: Excellent the story and associated images are nicely formatted :D